 The travel company Bethel Coach Tours (which owns and operates Museum Bible Tours) was first started in 1988.
 BCT saw an opportunity to assist fellow brothers and sisters to visit the Bethel facilities in New York State, including the world headquarters of Jehovah’s Witnesses in New York City.
 So we gathered information on how we could do it and went to work.
 Our first trip ever to New York City and Bethel was organized for our local congregation in Alamogordo, New Mexico.
 Now BCT arranges for Jehovah's Witnesses from all over the world to see the Bethel homes (branch offices) in different countries.

 In keeping with BCT's approach of using coaches to transport brothers and sisters across the United States, and in other countries, to see Bethel, BCT uses a coach as its logo.
 To honor BCT's tradition, Museum Bible Tours' logo is an ancient chariot.
 Additionally, you will notice that the banners on the chariot rotate and appear in three different languages.
 The banner in Hebrew is in honor of the fact that part of the Bible was originally written in Hebrew.
-The banner in Greek is in recognition of the fact that other parts of the Bible was originally written in Greek.
+The banner in Greek is in recognition of the fact that other parts of the Bible were originally written in Greek.
 And the Latin banner is in honor of the fact that this language was one of the first languages that the Bible was translated into after its completion.

 What do the banners say in Hebrew, Greek and Latin?
 "Bible Tours."